Skip to main content

 Accuracy Checking Pharmacy Technician Course

-This course will help to develop the technician’s professional awareness and responsibility.
+This course will help to develop the pharmacy technician’s professional awareness and responsibility.
 It will help to facilitate professional interaction between the healthcare team and encourage the technician to be actively involved in risk assessment and clinical governance.

 Course Details